Dora19094/MyChartsProject/README.md

 * auth : it has its database in which it stores all user IDs, so when a user tries to login it checks if the user is new or not.
 This microservice is responsible of logging in and logging out users.

 * user-charts : in its database it stores all users' saved charts.
-It is resmponsible of returning their charts to frontend.
+It is responsible of returning their charts to frontend.

 * create-chart : it validates the templates the users upload when creating a chart and it forms the final chart configuration which will be rendered in the frontend.